cyanzhong/jsbox-docs/docs/en/component/list.md

 It creates some static cells, instead of reuse them dynamically.

-`selectable` indicates whether the cell is selectable, default to false.
+The `selectable` property indicates whether the cell is selectable, default to false.

 # props